TZstatsADS/Spring2019-Proj1-EvelynWangxz/README.md

 Term: Spring 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Happy Moment Analysis
-+ This project is conducted by [your name]
++ This project is conducted by [Xinzhu Wang]

 + Project summary: [a short summary] What makes people happy?
 It is always a topic deserving exploration and analysis.
 In this project, I will discuss the differences of happy moments between male and female, as well as the happy moments for past 24 hours versus 3 months.
 Also analysis of snine different topics of happy moments for each gender will be included.
 Hope these analysis will provide people a better undersatnd of happiness and how happy moments spark in everyone's daily life.